amrvac/amrvac/doc/methods.md

 orientation of the wave signals in the (x,t) diagram.
-Appropriate recipes for computing meaningful intermediate states ensure desirable properties like positivity (positive pressures and densities), the ability to capture isolated discontinuities, etc. For most physics modules, these HLL and HLC variants are available too.
-The HLLD variant is only applicable for MHD, and is not implemented in the repository version.
+Appropriate recipes for computing meaningful intermediate states ensure desirable properties like positivity (positive pressures and densities), the ability to capture isolated discontinuities, etc. For most physics modules, these HLL and HLLC variants are available too.
+The HLLD variant is only applicable for MHD.

 ## Maintaining the div B=0 Condition